Marvin The Robot (MARVIN) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Marvin The Robot Historical Price

-According to the latest data gathered on Marvin The Robot live price page, the current price of Marvin The Robot is 0.005079USD.
+According to the latest data gathered on Marvin The Robot live price page, the current price of Marvin The Robot is 0.004911USD.
 The circulating supply of Marvin The Robot(MARVIN) is

 In the past 24 hours, Marvin The Robot has shown a price movement of